balajialg/Datahub-Test-Repo/admin.md

 **How do I get access to the admin option?**

 We generally recommend **only** the teaching team to have admin access.
-If you are part of the teaching team and require admin access, please share email id of all users to our support email to balajialwar@berkeley.edu.
+If you are part of the teaching team and require admin access, please create a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=admin_request.yml)

 **How do I navigate the admin portal?**